mmondelli/mmondelli.github.io/_talks/2020-06-26-cienciaemmovimento.md

 video: "https://www.youtube.com/watch?v=XImruypZbMU"
 ---

-In this interview I tell a little bit about the Hackovid à Vera project, winner of the 2nd place of Hackcovid19, an online hackathon held in May 2020 by LNCC, CBPF and Fiocruz (in Portuguese)
+In this interview I tell a little bit about the Hackovid à Vera project, winner of the 2nd place of Hackcovid19, an online hackathon held in May 2020 by LNCC, CBPF and Fiocruz (in Portuguese).